gjcooper/VAULT/01_articles/stone1991numeric.md

 ### Annotations

 %% begin annotations %%
-##### Imported on 2023-05-27 8:47 pm
+##### Imported on 2023-07-10 3:10 pm
+>[!quote|#ffd400]

-A frequent finding of decision research is that strategy selection is highly contingent upon characteristics of the task environment (Einhom & Hogarth, 1981; Payne, 1982).
+>A frequent finding of decision research is that strategy selection is highly contingent upon characteristics of the task environment (Einhom & Hogarth, 1981; Payne, 1982).
 Decision makers are hypothesized to select from among a set of strategies (e.g., additive, additive-difference, conjunctive, elimination-by-aspects; see Svenson, 1979) on the basis of a cognitive cost-benefit analysis (e.g., Beach & Mitchell, 1978; Johnson & Payne, 1985; Russo & Dosher, 1983; Shugan, 1980; Thorngate, 1980; Wright, 1975). [(p.
 43)](zotero://open-pdf/library/items/GMSFXRGM?page=43&annotation=B6JXY5BC)

 ---
+>[!quote|#ffd400]

-Based on previous research (Myers & Warner, 1968),adjectives for the linguistic scale labels were chosen to be easily understood and approximately equidistant.3 [(p.
+>Based on previous research (Myers & Warner, 1968),adjectives for the linguistic scale labels were chosen to be easily understood and approximately equidistant.3 [(p.
 46)](zotero://open-pdf/library/items/GMSFXRGM?page=46&annotation=JSD2KBZL)

 ---
+>[!quote|#ffd400]

-coded the protocols into one of ten categories adapted from Johnson and Payne (1985)(Table 3). [(p.
+>coded the protocols into one of ten categories adapted from Johnson and Payne (1985)(Table 3). [(p.
 49)](zotero://open-pdf/library/items/GMSFXRGM?page=49&annotation=IMITPK6G)

 ---%% end annotations %%